 In your list you can naturally also write about things you are genuinely grateful.
 But the point is not to try to cheer yourself up, the point is to become an intimate witness of yourself and your life and to welcome everything in.
 Melodie suggests taking ten minutes to write the list first thing in the morning.
 That may work best for you, or another time, or inconsistent times.
 Whatever would help you get in a rhythm.

 When I share this exercise with people, often they do not understand.
 They ask, How can you say you are grateful for something that you are not grateful for?
 Isn’t that lying or denial?
 Why don’t you just say that you “acknowledge” these things you are not grateful for?

 Why say you are grateful for things that you are not grateful for?
 There is a weird power in welcoming everything and saying you are grateful even when you don’t feel you are.
 An alchemy takes place when you start to welcome everything in.
 Saying you are grateful for these things that you hate or do not want to acknowledge helps you to stop resisting those feelings and when you stop resisting you soften.
 You accept yourself.
 Everything.

 Let me make this very real for you.
 When you write your list, you write the date at the top and then let loose.
 You want to let it be as messy as you want (not perfect) and as you go day after day, week after week, you will reach down into deeper and more true places within yourself that you have never quite articulated–to yourself even.

 My first lists were very simple.
 Now I have been doing this for almost two years.
 The lists are always evolving.
-As I write my lists, day after day, I find myself returning to certain themes.
-One is my ambivalence about becoming a mother.
-Here are just a few items from my list from today:
+Here are some example entries.